hannorein/rebound/README.rst

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/mergers
-  This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
+  This example integrates a densely packed planetary system which becomes unstable on a timescale of only a few orbits.
 The IAS15 integrator with adaptive timestepping is used.
 The bodies have a finite size and merge if they collide.
 Note that the size is unphysically large